Passenger Terminal Complex at DEN

 Sustainable by Design

-The roof design significantly reduced material requirements (structural steel, concrete, and embodied energy), while providing a durable, self-cleaning system.
-The roof’s configuration provides vents for warm air and reduces cooling energy costs.
+The roof design especially reduced material requirements (structural steel, concrete, and embodied energy), while providing a durable, self-cleaning system.
+The roof’s configuration provides vents for warm air and so reduces cooling energy costs.